bids-standard/bids-specification/src/04-modality-specific-files/06-physiological-and-other-continuous-recordings.md

 for phsyiological and other continuous recordings *do not* include a header line.
 Instead the name of columns are specified in the JSON file.
-This is to improve compatibility with existing software (e.g., FSL, PNM) as well as to make support for other file formats possible in the future.
+This is to improve compatibility with existing software (for example, FSL, PNM) as well as to make support for other file formats possible in the future.

 Example `*_physio.tsv.gz`: